mattzipan/daily-dev-tips/src/pages/posts/creating-a-sidebar-layout-in-nextjs-with-tailwind.md

 </div>
 ```

+With those HTML elements we created necessary structure for the **sidenav**.

-This will give us the main setup.
-Now, all we need to add is the actual menu inside the aside element.
+Now, all we need to add is the actual **navigation menu** inside the aside tag.

-For this, let's introduce an array of the pages we want to add.
+For this, let's introduce an array of the pages we want to navigate to:

 ```js
 const menuItems = [